Latest update November 25, 2020

 - undertake an audit of all work to determine what can be moved off-site, and that arrangements be made that everyone who can work remotely do so.
 This will reduce the risk of infection for all workers and is in fact what our political leaders are now recommending

 - for work that cannot be taken off-site, an audit of the workers doing this work to determine whether any are at serious risk according to the AHPPC advice

-- on the basis of this audit, seek the redeployment of vulnerable workers to

-	ensure they no longer work in a high risk setting
+- on the basis of this audit, seek the redeployment of vulnerable workers to ensure they no longer work in a high risk setting

-	On 19 July the Victorian Government made the wearing of masks when leaving

-	the home mandatory in Victoria for anyone over 12 years old (from 11.59 pm

-	22 July).
-Our advice is that unless totally impracticable, masks must be

-	worn when at work.
+On 19 July the Victorian Government made the wearing of masks when leaving the home mandatory in Victoria for anyone over 12 years old (from 11.59 pm 22 July).
+Our advice is that unless totally impracticable, masks must be worn when at work.
 These must be provided by the employer.
-See our advice on

-	COVID-19 and masks.
+See our advice on COVID-19 and masks.
+The wearing of masks whenever leaving the home remains a mandatory requirement in Victoria.
 More information on the Victorian situation.

 Working from home:

 HSRs need to be involved with arrangements the employer puts in place for workers who will be working from home.
 The employer must:

 - Ensure that the work is able to be completed remotely